sapienstech/decision-executor/README.md

 2.1. **artifacts.jar.location** - The main location from which the application loads and re-loads the decisions/flows artifacts jars.
 The default is \<release folder full path\>/lib.<br>
 2.2. **date.fact.input.value.datetime.format** - The format in which the application expects the date input fact values to be sent.

+<u>**Artifacts Requirement**</u>
+Artifact jars placed in the "artifacts.jar.location" (see above) must be such that were generated using DECISION DM Java Adapter with its default properties setting.<br>
+More specifically, the below adapter properties must stay with their default value:
+- **Decision Input Bean Generator** - must stay "noInputBeanGenerator"
+- **Include Decision in Generated Package** - must stay "No"
+- **Include Release Name in Generated Package** - must stay "No"
+- **Include Tag Name in Generated Package** - must stay "No"
+- **Generated JARs** - must be either "Each decision in separate jar" or "All decisions in one jar"
+- **Java Compilation Version** - must stay "1.8"

 <u>**Start the application**</u>

 The application has a built in Tomcat servlet that will listen to port 8080.<br>